bsiddiqui/bookshelf-modelbase/README.md

 * Adds timestamps (`createdAt` and `updatedAt`)

 * Validate own attributes on save using [Joi](https://github.com/hapijs/joi).
-You can pass in a validation as a class attribute when you extend `bookshelf-modelbase` - see below for usage.
+You can pass in a validation object as a class attribute when you extend `bookshelf-modelbase` - see below for usage.

 * Writes attributes to the db as `snake_case`,